jia-enwu/jia-enwu.github.io/_publications/2025-wu_child_capacity.md

 ## Overview

 This paper evaluates how predictive screening algorithms reshape frontline decision-making in U.S. Child Protective Services (CPS).
-Using NCANDS data (2010–2023) and a stacked difference-in-differences design, I show that algorithm adoption **does not increase the number of investigations** and produces a **substantial decline in substantiation rates**, indicating erosion—not expansion—of bureaucratic capacity.
+Using NCANDS data (2010–2023) and a stacked difference-in-differences design, I show that algorithm adoption **does not increase the number of investigations** and produces a **substantial decline in substantiation rates**, indicating erosion of bureaucratic capacity.

 I develop the concept of **routinized deference**, arguing that street-level bureaucrats under time pressure default to algorithmic recommendations, shifting their work from case analysis to verification and exception management.